achryrn/daily-backup-software/README.md

 Submit a pull request

 Support:
-For support, open an issue on the GitHub repository.
+For support, feel free to open an issue on the GitHub repository.